P-FardeenMalik/10DaysOfCode/README.md

 # Day 6

 Completed Palindrom Checker project from freecodecamp.
 I have build an application that checks whether a given word is a Palindrom.

+# Day 7

+Completed Football Team Card project from freecodecamp.
+One common aspect of building web applications: processing datasets, and then outputting information to the screen.
+In this sports team cards project, I have learn how to work with DOM manipulation, object destructuring, event handling, and data filtering.
+This project will cover concepts like switch statements, default parameters, Object.freeze(), the map() method, and more.